dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 If you install the patch and issue a cookie with `SameSite.None`, one of two things will happen:
 * Chrome v80 will treat this cookie according to the new implementation, and not enforce same site restrictions on the cookie.
 * Any browser that has not been updated to support the new implementation will follow the old implementation.
 The old implementation says:
-  * If you see a value you don't understand ignore it and switch to strict same site restrictions.
+  * If you see a value you don't understand, ignore it and switch to strict same site restrictions.

-So either the app breaks in Chrome, or you break in a lot of other places.
+So either the app breaks in Chrome, or you break in numerous other places.

 ## History and changes